Skip To Main Content

 By the Numbers

 At Liberty High School, our goal is to create a school culture that helps students achieve personal excellence, live with integrity, and maximize opportunities as well as to strengthen our Liberty community.
-Our mission is “to inspire the desire to grow” and we believe that each student’s individual successes and our collective achievements are based on partnerships with students, families, and our larger community.
 Go Patriots!

 Of our teachers have a master's degree or higher.